RobertASmith/About_me/README.md

 - WHO Project on Hearing Loss screening (in progess) - https://github.com/RobertASmith/hearing_loss

 ## Teaching:

+I teach Advanced Simulation Methods (MSc Students) and Epidemiology (medical students) at the University of Sheffield.
+I have developed the following short courses in the use of R for health economics:

 - Introduction to R (finished) - https://github.com/RobertASmith/Intro_to_R